 2. Membership fees shall be reviewed by the Council and any changes must be submitted to the general meeting for approval.

 3. The financial business of the Academy will be dealt with through the Treasurer.

 4. The financial year of the Academy will be 1st January to 31st December.

 5. Annual accounts shall be prepared and submitted to the members by the Council at the annual general meeting of the Academy.

 6. The Council will appoint an external auditor who will submit annual audit reports on the finances of the Academy.

 7. A Bank Account shall be opened in the name of the Academy with such Bank as the Council shall from time to time decide.
 The Council shall authorise in writing the Treasurer, the Chairperson and Vice Chairperson and one member of the Management Committee to sign cheques on behalf of the Academy.
-All cheques in excess of one hundred pounds must be signed by not less than two of the four authorised signatories.
+All cheques must be signed by not less than two of the four authorised signatories.

 9 Sub committees